 It’s the year 1988 and one yellow 911 dethroned the magnificent Porsche 959, becoming the fastest production car in the world by a margin of 15 mph!
 How did that exactly happen?
 Well, although it looked like one from afar, that infamous yellow 911 wasn’t exactly a Porsche- it was a RUF CTR to be precise.

 So how exactly did one boutique family-owned company dream up, engineer, and produce a 911 which outran Porsche’s pride and joy, the 959 hypercar?

 The answer lies in the fact that RUF had close bonds with Porsche since its early days.

-The company, RUF, was founded in 1939 as Auto RUF by Alois Ruf Sr. At its inception, it was a repair shop which later expanded its business to include a gas station, with Alois Sr. even experimenting in making his own cars and busses from the ground up.
+The company was founded in 1939 as Auto RUF by Alois Ruf Sr. At its inception, it was a repair shop that later expanded its business to include a gas station, with Alois Sr. even experimenting in making his own cars and busses from the ground up.

 The pivotal point for this family-owned business arose in the 1960s when Alois Ruf Jr. took an interest in Porsches.
-Ruf Jr. began servicing Porsches and restoring them, establishing the foundations of RUF as we know today.
-Upon his father’s sudden passing in 1974, Alois Ruf Jr. took full control over RUF, prompting a new chapter in the company’s development.
+Alois Jr. began servicing Porsches and restoring them, establishing the foundations of the company as we know it today.
+Upon his father’s sudden passing in 1974, Alois Jr. took full control over the business, prompting a new chapter in the company’s development.
 At that time, the company had only three employees in addition to the 24-year old Alois Jr. who took command as CEO.